HazyResearch/model-patching/README.md

 ## Setup

-Create a Python environment and install the dependencies.
+Create a Python environment and install dependencies.
+All our models and training are implemented in Tensorflow 2.0, and we use Weights and Biases for logging.
+You'll need to create a Weights and Biases account to run our code.
 ```bash
 # Clone the repository
 git clone https://github.com/HazyResearch/model-patching.git